adityjoshi/obsidian/dbms.md

 - **TCL** commands manage the transactions within a database, ensuring that they are completed correctly and allowing for rollback in case of errors.

 Together with DDL and DML, DCL and TCL commands provide a comprehensive set of tools for database management and operation.

+# Level of raid

+RAID (Redundant Array of Independent Disks) is a technology that combines multiple physical disk drives into a single logical unit for data redundancy, performance improvement, or both.
+There are several levels of RAID, each offering different advantages and trade-offs between redundancy, performance, and storage capacity.
+Here are the most common RAID levels:

+### RAID 0 (Striping)
+- **Description**: Data is split across multiple disks, improving read and write performance.
+However, there is no redundancy, so if one disk fails, all data is lost.
+- **Use Case**: High-performance applications where data loss is not critical (e.g., temporary data storage).

+### RAID 1 (Mirroring)
+- **Description**: Data is duplicated (mirrored) across two disks.
+If one disk fails, the data is still available on the other.
+Read performance can be improved since data can be read from both disks simultaneously.
+- **Use Case**: Critical data storage where redundancy is important (e.g., system drives).

+### RAID 5 (Striping with Parity)
+- **Description**: Data and parity information are striped across three or more disks.
+The parity allows the reconstruction of data in case of a single disk failure.
+This level offers a good balance between performance, storage efficiency, and redundancy.
+- **Use Case**: Servers where both performance and data protection are important (e.g., file servers).

+### RAID 6 (Striping with Double Parity)
+- **Description**: Similar to RAID 5, but with two parity blocks per data stripe.
+This allows the array to withstand the failure of two disks.
+RAID 6 requires at least four disks.
+- **Use Case**: Environments where data integrity is critical, and additional redundancy is required (e.g., large-scale storage systems).

+### RAID 10 (1+0) (Mirroring and Striping)
+- **Description**: Combines RAID 1 and RAID 0 by mirroring two sets of striped disks.
+It offers the redundancy of RAID 1 and the performance benefits of RAID 0.
+Requires at least four disks.
+- **Use Case**: High-performance databases and applications where both redundancy and speed are crucial.

+### RAID 01 (0+1) (Striping and Mirroring)
+- **Description**: The inverse of RAID 10, RAID 01 first mirrors the data and then stripes it.
+It provides similar benefits to RAID 10 but is generally considered less resilient because a failure in one mirrored pair can result in data loss.
+- **Use Case**: Similar to RAID 10 but less commonly used due to its lower fault tolerance.

+### RAID 50 (5+0)
+- **Description**: Combines RAID 5 and RAID 0 by striping data across multiple RAID 5 arrays.
+This configuration improves performance while maintaining redundancy.
+- **Use Case**: Environments that require high storage capacity, performance, and data protection (e.g., data centers).

+### RAID 60 (6+0)
+- **Description**: Similar to RAID 50, but it uses RAID 6 arrays instead of RAID 5, providing additional redundancy.
+- **Use Case**: Very large storage systems where data integrity and fault tolerance are critical.

+Each RAID level has its own strengths and weaknesses, and the choice of RAID level depends on the specific requirements of performance, storage capacity, redundancy, and budget.